You’ve probably seen that blue check icon/badge on your favorite public figure or celebrity social media profile.

 How to Ask to be Verified on Instagram

 So, there’s no specific form you can submit, or email address you can use to be verified, but that doesn’t mean you can’t ask Instagram to verify your account.
 There are a few ways to get in touch with the right people:

 - Work with a large social/digital agency that represents lots of celebrities.
 Many of them will have an “in” with Instagram, and will be able to fast track your request.
-If this is something of interest, get in touch with Jumper Media about building a long-term partnership.

 - Get in touch with Instagram support any way that you can, and be persistent with your request as they are notoriously hard to get a hold of.

 - If you spend money on Facebook ads, then you might be able to speak with someone on their team more easily.
 Their support team is notoriously unresponsive, so you will have to find creative ways to get their attention.

 Ultimately, to get verified you’ve got to sell yourself or your brand.
 You need to find the right person at Facebook/Instagram that can make it happen, and convince them that you are worthy of that blue verification badge.